Do you know all of your treatment options?

 Each person’s lung cancer is different, as are their circumstances.
 No one can predict the right treatment decision for you.
 That is why it is important to have detailed conversations with your doctor about the options and how they align with your goals.
 Use a decision-making resource to guide your conversation.

-Approved by Scientific and Medical Editorial Review Panel.
+Reviewed and approved by the American Lung Association Scientific and Medical Editorial Review Panel.
 Last reviewed December 14, 2017.